falcosecurity/k8s-metacollector/README.md

 ⚠️ The repository is still a work in progress ⚠️

-The "K8s Meta Collector" is a self-contained module that can be deployed within a Kubernetes cluster to perform the task of gathering metadata from various Kubernetes resources and subsequently transmitting this collected metadata to designated subscribers.
+The `k8s-metacollector` is a self-contained module that can be deployed within a Kubernetes cluster to perform the task of gathering metadata from various Kubernetes resources and subsequently transmitting this collected metadata to designated subscribers.